Mostafaip/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-You can find the Homework files of the ML course (Spring 2023) in the UCF.
+You can find the Homework files of the ML course (Spring 2023).